 “The Year of Outrage”

-Recently, there have been several articles written about outrage.
-Most notably, Slate featured a multi-essay piece identifying 2014 as “The Year of Outrage: from righteous fury to faux indignation, everything we got mad about in 2014.”
+There have been several articles written about outrage over the years.
+Slate featured a multi-essay piece identifying 2014 as “The Year of Outrage: from righteous fury to faux indignation, everything we got mad about in 2014.”

 Similarly, Emma Green wrote a piece in the Atlantic called “Taming Christian Outrage,” in which she identifies ways that certain Christians have contributed to the outrage culture.

 Both pieces confirm a statement from Bill Clinton, who said that the one remaining bigotry in modern society is that we don’t want to be around anyone who disagrees with us.

 Can Christian participation in outrage culture be a good thing if Jesus went out of his way to move toward His enemies in love?